connectedbusiness/connectedwarehouse/README.md

 8. In terminal under Documents > CW > Build > mobile > cordova run cordova build iOS

-9. If there is an error using building of app using cordova just open the Xcode and build using Xcode.
+9. If there is an error when building of app using cordova just open the Xcode and build using Xcode.
 Open the Documents > CW > Build > mobile > cordova > platforms > iOS > ConnectedWarehouse.xcodeproj

 10. Under General setting of ConnectedWarehouse.xcodeproj set the following: